Alhambra station

 Alhambra station was a train station in Alhambra, California.
 It was last served by the Amtrak Sunset Limited.

 History

 Opened in 1886 as Shorb, the station was a stop on the transcontinental Southern Pacific Railroad Sunset Limited.
 The first building was located at Garfield Avenue and Mission Road.
+A separate Alhambra station operated 2 mi to the east.

 Pacific Electric built their route for the Shorb Line spur here in 1912 to connect their interurban system to the transcontinental passenger network; their passenger service ceased in 1924.

 The station building was reconstructed in 1940.
 Passenger services were commuted to Amtrak in 1971, who took over operations at the depot.
 Trains ceased to stop in 1975 as the station was bypassed.
 The tracks were depressed into a trench by the city with work starting in 1977.
 The tracks currently run in the trench below surface grade throughout Alhambra, rejoining grade-level tracks in El Monte adjacent to Metrolink’s El Monte station, served by the San Bernardino Line.
 The station was subsequently destroyed by a fire in 1984.